 Best Breakfasts in Nozawa

-Good breakfasts are notoriously difficult to find in Nozawa.
+Good breakfasts used to be difficult to find in Nozawa.
 The reason being that traditional Japanese ryokans provide breakfast along with accommodation, much like a bed and breakfast.
 It’s only recently that cafes and restaurants offering breakfast options have become a thing in town.
 To save you some hunting when you’re hungry, we’ve compiled this list of some of the best breakfasts in Nozawa Onsen.

-More than a rental shop, Mt Dock has a relaxed vibe and coffee that is frequently hailed as ‘the best in town’.
+More than a rental shop, Nozawa Central has a relaxed vibe and coffee that is frequently hailed as ‘the best in town’.

 Perks: This is also the place to get your skis or board tuned and pick up some new gear.

 Akari is easily Nozawa’s best bakery and is worth the walk for its fresh baked bread and pastries.

 Where: Akari Bakery is on the ground floor of Akari Apartments, owned by Nozawa Holidays.
 It’s just 200m from the Karasawa lifts, or 700m from the main street in Nozawa.

 When: Open from 8am until 8pm, pizza from 4pm.

 How much: Most bakery delights are between 300 and 600 yen each.
 They do a breakfast deal of two pieces of toast, muesli and a coffee for 1,000 yen.

 What to eat: Calzones, tiramisu, chocolate croissants and quiches just to name a few!